- Specifications and Closer Look

 - PCMark Vantage and 7 HDD Suite Benchmarks

-WD came up with newer line-up of hard drives “Red” suitable for 24/7 for NAS drives.
+WD came up with a newer line-up of hard drives “Red” suitable for 24/7 for NAS drives.

 Since a lot of personal and SOHO NAS was featured in this year’s Computex, storage drives made specifically for NAS operations was something that was present in Enterprise Series.
 Consumer?
-Well they had Blue, Green and Black.
-If you’re reading this and you are using for NAS, its a no-brainer that you have used one of these drives for NAS.
+Well, they had Blue, Green and Black.
+If you’re reading this and you are using for NAS, it is a no-brainer that you have used one of these drives for NAS.

 One of the key differences is that one would/should/could/will bother is NASware, the firmware that WD says is optimized for NAS.

-Another feature to note is the ATA streaming command that optimizes video streaming performance- for example if there’s a bad block and you’re streaming video from the NAS storage with these drives, it continues to stream the video to you rather than spending time to correct the bad block.
+Another feature to note is the ATA streaming command that optimizes video streaming performance- for example, if there’s a bad block and you’re streaming video from the NAS storage with these drives, it continues to stream the video to you rather than spending the time to correct the bad block.

 I was told that Seagate’s SV35 does have ATA Streaming command support (not sure if it has Error correction support) but as of now- and as far what I’ve been told- SV35 is not available in India officially.

 What I am curious is that how will it differentiate the files and videos of any format.
-What I am also curious is that the playback you would get if the bad block is within the video- but I guess it depending on the bad block rather than on the Drive or the NAS.
+What I am also curious is that the playback you would get if the bad block is in the video- but I guess it depends on the bad block rather than on the Drive or the NAS.

 They are also made to stay cool and they do stay cool.

 Remember, this is a 3TB drive with a 1TB per platter.
-While other drives do have a knack of staying above 35 even on idle, This stays well below that.
+While other drives do have a knack for staying above 35 even on idle, This stays well below that.

 As it turns out that Digit- one of the magazines in India for reviews and many stuff (I never read it read one of those magazines since the late 90s- whoops!) would be sending a Synology DS112J – and I’ll be keeping it after review (maybe get a DS112J+ if things go well).
 Once I get it, NAS performance on a personal NAS is also going to be one of the tests that I will include- even maybe for USB 3.0 drives.
 I would really like to test the Synology unit with NAS, although I have to be honest and say that while I do know some stuff about NAS and RAID, I’ll get to learn things better only when I get to spend time with it, provided I have my game face on!